Research Institute: University of Washington, University of California Berkeley

 1. There is a spectrum of privacy that exists both online and in-person.
 There is a range of considerations around what constitutes "eavesdropping" or voyeuristic behavior for research.

-2. Ubiquitous computation is obfuscated by form.
+2. Ubiquitous computation is obstructed by form.
 It's hard to know what sensing technology might be embedded in various products.

 3. Repurposing and playing with technology can be a generative form of research.
-It can generate a range of behaviors from resistant obfuscation and distortion, to better understandings of form and data collection, the dynamics of placement, etc.
+It can uncover a range of behaviors from resistance, distortion, modality, etc. to better understandings of form and data collection, the dynamics of placement, etc.

 Phase 2.1: Artifacts from Real Use Cases